What Is Malicious Parent Syndrome?

 Present Evidence

 Family court judges do not like to see evidence that a parent is not acting in the best interests of the children.
 When the relationship between the non-custodial parent and the children falters, the judge will want to know why.
-Each parent has a duty to encourage and foster a meaningful relationship between the children and the other parent.
+Each parent must encourage and foster a meaningful relationship between the children and the other parent.
 When a family returns to court because of malicious parent syndrome, judges take the matter seriously.

 Overcoming Malicious Parent Syndrome